Current policies governing editorial conflicts of interest are ineffective: Results

 Secondly, the observed change (or lack thereof) in the outcome around the treatment time could be attributed to other events that coincide with the treatment.
 To rule out this possibility, we use a negative control group for each of the three policy changes.
 These groups consist of papers whose author(s) collaborated with the handling editor, but the collaboration fell outside the range specified by the policy in question.
 Fig.~\ref{policy_change}d to \ref{policy_change}f depicts the control groups of Cases~1 to 3, respectively.
 In Case~1, for example, the treatment group (Fig.~\ref{policy_change}a) involves collaborations within the past 24 months, while the control group (Fig.~\ref{policy_change}d) involves those within the past 25 to 48 months.
 Hence, the treatment and control groups are influenced by the same exogenous factors (if any) apart from the policy change, while the latter applies only to the treatment group.
 Now if the observed pattern around the cutoff date in the treatment group is attributed (at least partially) to the policy change, we would expect to see a different pattern in the control group.
-However, both groups differ only in Case~1 (see Table~S1), confirming that the decrease in COI rate in Case~1 is indeed due to policy change, and that the policy did not have any effect on the COI rate in Case~2 and 3.
-Together, these findings suggest that, at least in some cases, the policy has no detectable impact, and even when it does, the policy is insufficient to fully deter editors from handling the papers of their recent collaborators.
+However, both groups differ only in Case~1 (see {Supplementary Table~8}), suggesting that the decrease in {the percentage of papers with editor-author collaboration} in Case~1 is likely due to policy change, and that the policy likely did not have any effect on the {percentage of papers with editor-author collaboration} in Case~2 and 3.